 - High-Income Filers.
 If you earned more than $100,000 during the tax year, you need to file with Premium.

-- Small Business Owners.
-If you own shares in a small business, you can file the appropriate forms with this plan, regardless of your business’s legal structure.
+- Small-Business Owners.
+If you own shares in a small business, you can file the proper forms with this plan, regardless of your business’s legal structure.

 - Unreported Tips.
 If you had more than $20 in unreported cash tips in any given month during the tax year, you can report them here.

-efile.com has some additional features worth noting.
-They’re available with all three plans, though some involve additional charges.
+Some additional eFile features worth noting are available with all three plans, though some involve additional charges.

-Like most online tax prep programs, efile.com has a real-time refund tracker that shows your expected federal and state refunds or liabilities.
+Like most online tax prep programs, eFile has a real-time refund tracker that shows your expected federal and state refunds or liabilities.
 These numbers change with each relevant entry.

 You can pay your prep fees with your federal refund, provided it’s large enough to cover the cost.
-There’s a one-time charge of $24.95 associated with this service, subject to change.
+There’s a one-time charge associated with this service.

-efile.com offers complimentary audit assistance with all plans, including the free plan.
-This isn’t full-blown audit representation, which some online tax prep providers and most human accountants offer for an additional fee.
-Rather, efile.com’s team can help you evaluate IRS notices and respond appropriately.
+Complimentary audit assistance comes with all eFile plans, including the free plan.
+It isn’t full-blown audit representation, which some online tax prep providers and most human tax professionals offer for an additional fee.
+Rather, eFile’s team can help you evaluate IRS notices and respond appropriately.

 Maximum Refund Guarantee

-efile.com’s accuracy guarantee is straightforward: If “you have to pay a penalty fee to the IRS or a State Tax Agency due to an efile.com tax calculation error, efile.com will pay the penalty and interest for you.”
+The accuracy guarantee is straightforward: If you receive a penalty fee from the IRS or a state tax agency because eFile’s software made a calculation error, eFile will pay both the penalty and interest.

 Lowest Price Guarantee

-efile.com’s highest-priced plan costs $34.95 for your federal return (normally $49.95) and $24.95 for unlimited state returns.
-That’s far less than full-service providers like TurboTax and “discount” options like TaxAct alike.
-Though efile.com isn’t the lowest-priced tax prep product around – that distinction goes to FreeTaxUSA, among others – it definitely offers above-average value.
+The highest-priced eFile plan costs $39 for your federal tax return and $28 for unlimited state tax returns.
+That’s far less than full-service providers like TurboTax and lower-priced options like TaxAct alike.

-4. Can Pay Prep Fees With Your Federal Refund
+3. You Can Pay Prep Fees With Your Federal Tax Refund

-efile.com lets you pay your tax prep fees with your federal refund, as long as your expected refund is large enough to cover the fees and processing charge.
-The $24.95 processing charge is lower than some competitors’ fees.
-TurboTax and H&R Block both charge close to $40 to pay with your refund, regardless of your plan or add-ons.
+Like other e-filing services, eFile lets you pay your tax prep fees with your federal tax refund as long as your anticipated refund is large enough to cover the fees and processing charge.
+The processing charge is lower than some competitors’ fees too.

-1. Free and Deluxe Plans Built for Simple Tax Situations Only
+1. Basic and Deluxe Plans Built for Simple Tax Situations Only

-efile.com’s two lower-priced plans aren’t designed for complicated tax situations.
-In fact, they’re only appropriate for filers who can complete their taxes using Form 1040EZ and 1040A.
-If you’re among the millions of U.S. taxpayers for whom those basic forms are inadequate, you’ll need to upgrade to Premium — a roughly $60 expense, assuming you need to file state taxes and aren’t paying prep fees with your return.
+If you’re among the millions of U.S. taxpayers for whom the most basic tax forms are inadequate, you must upgrade to Premium — a roughly $60 expense if you must file state taxes and aren’t paying prep fees with your return.
 If your situation is complex, opt for a more comprehensive platform instead, such as FreeTaxUSA.

 2. Limited Support Resources

-Set aside efile.com‘s confusing name and its glaring similarities with some competing platforms, notably 1040.com, and you’re left with a low-cost online tax prep program that’s suitable for millions of filers with straightforward tax situations and the confidence necessary to navigate the preparation process with minimal help.
+Set aside eFile‘s confusing name, and you’re left with a low-cost online tax return prep program that’s suitable for millions of filers with straightforward tax situations and the confidence necessary to navigate the preparation process with minimal help.

 That’s an attractive proposition, to be sure.
-But efile.com isn’t perfect.
+But eFile isn’t perfect.
 If your situation has any curveballs at all, you’ll probably find yourself paying for the Premium plan.
-And, if you’re a DIY tax prep novice, this might not be the best place to start.
-But don’t take my word for it.
-Check it out yourself and see what you think.